UOR: Universal Backdoor Attacks on Pre-trained Language Models: Abstract

 \section{Abstract}

-Backdoors implanted in pre-trained language models (PLMs) can be transferred to various downstream tasks, which exposes a severe security threat.
-However, most existing backdoor attacks against PLMs are un-targeted and task-specific.
-Few targeted and task-agnostic methods use manually pre-defined triggers and output representations, which prevent the attacks from being more effective and general.
-In this paper, we first summarize the requirements that a more threatening backdoor attack against PLMs should satisfy, and then propose a new backdoor attack method called UOR, which breaks the bottleneck of the previous approach by turning manual selection into automatic optimization.
-Specifically, we define poisoned supervised contrastive learning which can automatically learn the more uniform and universal output representations of triggers for various PLMs.
-Moreover, we use gradient search to select appropriate trigger words which can be adaptive to different PLMs and vocabularies.
-Experiments show that our method can achieve better attack performance on various text classification tasks compared to manual methods.
-Further, we tested our method on PLMs with different architectures, different usage paradigms, and more difficult tasks, which demonstrated the universality of our method.
-The source code of UOR will be released with the paper if accepted.
+Task-agnostic and transferable backdoors implanted in pre-trained language models (PLMs) pose a severe security threat as they can be inherited to any downstream task.
+However, existing methods rely on manual selection of triggers and backdoor representations, hindering their effectiveness and universality across different PLMs or usage paradigms.
+In this paper, we propose a new backdoor attack method called UOR, which overcomes these limitations by turning manual selection into automatic optimization.
+Specifically, we design poisoned supervised contrastive learning, which can automatically learn more uniform and universal backdoor representations.
+This allows for more even coverage of the output space, thus hitting more labels in downstream tasks after fine-tuning.
+Furthermore, we utilize gradient search to select appropriate trigger words that can be adapted to different PLMs and vocabularies.
+Experiments show that UOR achieves better attack performance on various text classification tasks compared to manual methods.
+Moreover, we test on PLMs with different architectures, usage paradigms, and more challenging tasks, achieving higher scores for universality.